JordiElSe/Sign-Transaction/README.md

 With your address you can view the balance in your wallet.
 If you want to make a transaction you will have to sign it using your private key.
 The transaction will only go through if the owner of the wallet is signing the transaction.

 There are already 3 sample key pairs and addresses generated with some funds in it.
-They are specified in the `generate.js` file inside the `/server` folder.
+They are specified as a comment in the `generate.js` file inside the `/server` folder.
 You can use these addressess to fund your wallet.